zakarieyusuf0/Personal-Pf-App/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+## The app includes
+1) profile avatar loaded from network using images url

+1) name and description title

+3) contact details